-Located in an adjacent historic building, the hotel’s in-house restaurant Kingi (short for kingfish) delivers an accomplished, ever-changing take on Pacific Rim dining.
+Located in an adjacent historic building, the hotel’s in-house restaurant Kingi (short for kingfish) delivers an accomplished, ever-changing take on Pacific Rim dining in chic industrial surrounds.
+The seafood is sustainably and locally sourced and, most importantly, exceptional — especially the morsels from the raw bar.
 A limited number of dishes from the menu can also be ordered in your hotel room.
 Amano is the pick of the restaurants in the Britomart precinct – a relaxed, warehouse-style restaurant serving Italian food using exceptional local produce.
 Head underground to the speakeasy-style Caretaker bar to order from a 200-strong cocktail menu.

 Apart from the excellent location in the heart of Auckland’s commercial district, the hotel has a selection of beautifully designed private spaces known as The Libraries that can be hired for meetings or private dinners.